ZoinerTejada/hdinsight-docs/hdinsight-using-external-metadata-stores.md

 ![HDInsight Hive Metadata Store Ambari](./media/hdinsight-use-external-metadata-stores/metadata-store-ambari.png) As discussed above Hive Metastore is critical component of Hadoop and Spark architecture and picking up right Metastore strategy will certainly help you with right Architecture and user experience.

+# Oozie Metastore
+Oozie uses a metastore to store details about current and completed worklflows.
+To increase performance when using Oozie, you can use SQL Database as a custom metastore.
+The metastore can also provide access to Oozie job data after you delete your cluster.